Waelson/Serverless-Parameter-Store/README.md

 ## Description
 This project show you how to integrate an AWS Lambda along with AWS System Manager.
-It is based on Serverless Framework using Node JS template.
+It's based on Serverless Framework using Node JS template.

 ---